 Certain of these instruments are designated and qualify for hedge accounting.
 A hedge is deemed effective to the extent that the change in fair value, cash flow, or net investment of the hedged item is offset by changes in the hedging instrument.
-If the change in the hedging instrument is more or less than the change in fair value, cash flow, or net investment of the hedged item, the difference is referred to as the ineffective portion of the hedge.
-Under cash flow hedge accounting, the effective portion of the change in the fair value of these derivative instruments is recognized in other comprehensive income ("OCI").
-The change in fair value of these derivative instruments relating to the ineffective portion is recognized immediately in earnings.
-Amounts accumulated in OCI are reclassified to earnings in the period during which the hedged items affect income.
-Amounts are reclassified out of AOCI into earnings when a hedged net investment is either sold or substantially liquidated.
-Under fair value hedge accounting, changes in both (i) the fair values of the derivative instruments and (ii) the fair values of the hedged items relating to the risks being hedged, including net differences, if any (i.e., ineffectiveness), are recorded in interest expense.
+Under cash flow hedge accounting, changes in the fair values of the derivative instruments are recognized in other comprehensive income ("OCI") and subsequently reclassified to earnings in the period the hedged forecasted cash flows affect earnings.
+In a net investment hedge, amounts accumulated in OCI are reclassified into earnings when a hedged net investment is either sold or substantially liquidated.
+Under fair value hedge accounting, changes in both (i) the fair values of the derivative instruments and (ii) the fair values of the hedged items relating to the risks being hedged, including net differences, if any, are recorded in interest expense.
 Certain other derivatives are not designated as hedges or do not qualify for hedge accounting; changes in the fair value of these derivatives are recorded in other income.
 These transactions are discussed in more detail in Note 21: Derivatives and Hedging Activities.